ni/niveristand-python/docs/restrictions.rst

 Data Types
 ----------

-- Vector channel references will only work when running sequences deterministically.
+- Vector channel references will only work when you run sequences deterministically.

 - Only channel references can be initialized with strings.
 All other data type declarations will fail.
-Exception from this rule makes the BooleanValue which works for 'true', 'false', 'True' and 'False'.
+    * Note: The BooleanValue data type is an exception to this rule.
+You can initialize BooleanValue with 'true' 'false' 'True' and 'False'.

     .. code-block:: python